• Skip to main content

 5. Question

-Which species has a grey body, black and white markings (as shown in this photo) and travels in large groups?
+Which species has a grey body, black and white markings (as shown in this photo) and often travels in large groups?

 Correct